jkrn/3D_JavaScript/README.md

 # 3D_JavaScript

-3D JavaScript examples are in the folders "visualizer_obj", "functionplot" and "cubes".
+Different 3D JavaScript examples are in the folders "visualizer_obj", "functionplot" and "cubes".

 For the 3D visualization the library Three.js is used.